Student Support Services

 If you need help, please send an e-mail to email@example.com or visit the Writing Center in LC 120.

-The English Lab/Writing Center is located in LC 120 on the Kentfield Campus, where English 98 and English 120 students may fulfill the lab requirement.
-Students working on reading and writing projects in any other courses are also welcome.
-The English Lab/Writing Center is staffed by instructors and instructional assistants.
+English 98 and English 120 students may fulfill the lab requirement in the Writing Center.
+Students working on reading andwriting projects in any other courses are also welcome.
+The English Lab/Writing Center is staffed by instructors and iwriting specialists.
 Students can receive tutoring or work on computers at their own pace.
 Information regarding free online writing tutoring is also available.